 Journalist Blair Maynard is sent to Florida by his editor to investigate the phenomenal number of disappearances in the Bermuda Triangle area – some six thousand boats gone missing in three years.
 Out at sea with his twelve year-old son Justin, Maynard sees somebody on a life raft waving for help, but this turns out to be a trap.
 They are captured by what they discover to be the modern day ancestors of seventeenth century buccaneers.
 They have lived for 300 years undiscovered by modern civilisation and survive by raiding the ships in the area.
 Maynard is taken to add new stock to the pirates’ badly interbred gene pool.
 Meanwhile, Justin is adopted by the group’s leader Jean-David Nau and to Maynard’s distress happily gives himself over to the bloodthirsty pirate lifestyle.

-The enormous hit of Steven Spielberg’s Jaws (1975) propelled Peter Benchley, who wrote the 1974 book that Jaws was based on, to the status of best-selling novelist.
+The enormous hit of Steven Spielberg’s Jaws (1975) propelled Peter Benchley, who wrote the 1974 book upon which Jaws was based, to the status of best-selling novelist.
 All of Benchley’s works centred around sea-going adventure.
 Jaws producers David Brown and Richard Zanuck subsequently went onto make the passably entertaining Caribbean treasure hunting film The Deep (1977) from Benchley’s novel and then returned with this adaptation of Benchley’s 1979 novel, which proved to be a box-office flop.

 Outside of these occasionally inventive ideas, The Island is not trying to be anything more an action thriller.
 Writing the screen adaptation himself, Peter Benchley seems to want to make it into a primal rights of manhood film along the lines of Deliverance (1972).
 It is certainly a surprisingly violent film where at least Benchley is showing pirate behaviour with a much greater regard to historical realism and the real brutality with which it was conducted than any sanitised traditional Hollywood swashbuckler.
 However, under the hands of Michael Ritchie, The Island thunders and bangs with blundering tedium and emerges as no more than an exercise in phoney machismo.